Skip to main content

 Regional Collaboration

-The CSD shares challenges with the City, the Fire Authority, and other valley agencies.
-I'd like to build on those relationships — finding opportunities to coordinate, share resources, and give East Valley a stronger voice in regional decisions.
+The CSD shares real challenges with the City, the Fire Authority, BBARWA, and other valley agencies.
+I'll strengthen those partnerships — coordinating where it saves money, sharing resources where it makes sense, and giving East Valley a stronger voice in regional decisions.

 Endorsements